Learn More About San Marco Branch Library's Bioswale

-A bioswale collects stormwater runoff from roads, rooftops, and parking lots and uses soil and plants to remove pollution before the water reaches the St. Johns River.
+A bioswale collects storm water runoff from roads, rooftops, and parking lots and uses soil and plants to remove pollution before the water reaches the St. Johns River.
 St. Johns Riverkeeper and numerous partners collaborated to install the City of Jacksonville’s first bioswale along Lasalle Street in front of the San Marco Library in 2012.
 Join us this June to learn how and why it was installed, the challenges confronted along the way, and why these type of green infrastructure projects are beneficial for our river and our communities.

 History Chat

 Join us for a special History Chat presentation and audience Q&A with Jimmy Orth from 11 a.m. to noon on Saturday, June 7, at the San Marco Branch Library.
-Note: This free public program is part of a year-long celebration of this San Marco Branch Library's 75th anniversary.
+Note: This free public program is part of a year-long celebration of San Marco Branch Library's 75th anniversary.

 About Your Guest Speaker